BestTimesToVisit.com Logo

 packing

 Layers are your best friend in Colorado, no matter the season!
 Mornings can be chilly even in summer, especially at higher elevations.
-Think t-shirts, a fleece or puffy jacket, and a waterproof outer shell – you can shed layers as the day warms up or add them if you head to the mountains.
+Think t-shirts, a fleece or puffy jacket, and a waterproof/windproof outer shell.
+You'll thank yourself when you're hiking in the mountains or exploring Denver's breweries.

 money